WeAreFairphone/fprsmap/README.md

 - By default all layers are loaded.

 ## Acknowledgements
 Thank you to [Fairphone][5] for their great support of community projects.
 They listen to our needs and take into account our requirements for the map.
-We are also grateful to [T-Mobile Austria][6] for providing us with data about the locations of their shops.

 Last but not least, we want to mention [Leaflet.js][7].
 It's really a pleasure to work with their great JavaScript library to build this map!